 We hire, train, and support a specialist that only works on your project.
-This program is ideal for those needing full-time support but can’t justify an internal team.
+This program is ideal for those who need full-time support but can’t justify an internal team.
 Take marketing to the next level while saving time and money.

 In most remote marketing programs, an individual will serve many different clients.
 ThinkBig built the POD Marketing program to serve the needs of clients that are not ready for full-time dedicated support.
-This program is about taking your marketing to the next level of having a person that eats, sleeps, and breathes your project and only your project.
-They are employed by ThinkBig and they report to you and take marching orders from you; while our team provides all the knowledge, oversight, resources, and support they need to be successful.
-You have the advantage of being able to hire full time dedicated marketing with the added productivity of that employee being part of a seasoned marketing team.
+This program is about taking your marketing to the next level by having a person that eats, sleeps, and breathes your project and only your project.
+They are employed by ThinkBig, but they report and take marching orders from you while our team provides all the knowledge, oversight, resources, and support they need to be successful.
+You have the advantage of being able to hire a full-time dedicated marketing person with the added productivity of that employee being part of a seasoned marketing team.

 WHAT WE DO

 ThinkBig will recruit candidates that fill the needs of the client and work within the budget of the client.

 ThinkBig will employ the individual with approval from the client and cover the overhead associated with the employee (i.e. management, office supplies, computers, HR, payroll, workers compensation, etc.).

 ThinkBig will allocate 100% of the new employee’s time to the client project, and the employee will take instruction from the client in regards to goals while working under the supervisory support of ThinkBig management.